DNA-Evolutions/Java-TourOptimizer-Examples/README.md

 <a href="https://dna-evolutions.com/" target="_blank"><img src="https://docs.dna-evolutions.com/indexres/dna-temp-logo.png" width="110"
 title="DNA-Evolutions" alt="DNA-Evolutions"></a>

 This repository is part of our JOpt-TourOptimizer-Suite for Java.
 It includes an extensive collection of examples (written in Java).
-This fully functional Maven project can be cloned and can be used as a base for starting with JOpt-TourOptimizer.
+This fully functional Maven project can be cloned and used as a base for starting with JOpt-TourOptimizer.
+Further, a sandbox can be utilized (requiring a running Docker environment), lifting the challenge to set up an IDE.

-The project is subdivided into three major types of examples:
+The project is subdivided into four major types of examples:

 1. <a href="https://github.com/DNA-Evolutions/Java-TourOptimizer-Examples/tree/master/src/main/java/com/dna/jopt/touroptimizer/java/examples/basic" target="_blank">Basic Examples</a>
 2. <a href="https://github.com/DNA-Evolutions/Java-TourOptimizer-Examples/tree/master/src/main/java/com/dna/jopt/touroptimizer/java/examples/advanced" target="_blank">Advanced Examples</a>
 3. <a href="https://github.com/DNA-Evolutions/Java-TourOptimizer-Examples/tree/master/src/main/java/com/dna/jopt/touroptimizer/java/examples/expert" target="_blank">Expert Examples</a>
+4. <a href="https://github.com/DNA-Evolutions/Java-TourOptimizer-Examples/tree/master/src/main/java/com/dna/jopt/touroptimizer/java/examples/restful" target="_blank">RESTful Examples</a>

 Each of the examples sections has its README.